 - Whether you want to run Fiori on mobile devices or on desktops

-- What’s the right level of security for different devices, different access paths, different devices
+- What’s the right level of security for different devices, different access paths, different business contexts

 And that brings us to a related misconception…

 2b – Activating SAP Fiori in SAP S/4HANA is only a technical task

 Yes of course there is a primarily once-off technical process to activate apps en masse via tasks lists as per the SAP Best Practices guides (as explained in Getting the Good Guides) or UI Technologies Guide and the Best Practices for Content Configuration section of the Fiori Launchpad Administration Guide.
 That’s just the start of your SAP Fiori for SAP S/4HANA journey.

 While most Fiori apps work as-is once they have been activated – e.g. most embedded analytics – a few require additional functional configuration.
 Plus most Fiori apps SAP delivers provide multiple extension and flexibility options that let you tailor the app to your specific needs for that same business role/task combination.

 This is also why you should consider all the related apps in a delivered business catalog – not just the apps that appear as tiles on the Home Page.
 Fiori apps employ a very flexible and high reuse intent-based navigation approach that lets you tailor the user experience to the business role by adjusting the target of a button, hyperlink or tile.
 Adjusting these target mappings also adjusts your security authorizations, which are largely derived from the tiles assigned.
 Knowing which apps work together towards the whole user experience is critical to both the user experience and to your security design.